Jennifer A. Dever

 organisms: captive-bred Red Pandas and wild populations of American Alligator.

 Dever, J. A., H. Nguyen, and J. Wilkinson.
-In Prep.
+Accepted.
 Rediscovery and rediscription of Theloderma phyrnoderma (Ahl, 1920) (Amphiba:Anura:Rhachoporidae) in southern Myanmar.

 Dever, J. A, Fuiten, A.,Konum, O. and J. Wilkinson (2012).
 Cryptic Torrent Frogs of Myanmar: An Examination of the Amolops marmoratus Species Complex with the Resurrection of Amolops afghanus and the Identification of a New Species.
 Copeia 2012(1):57-76.